rcrderby/crg-overlays/penalties/README.md

 - :white_check_mark: - Safe to change
 - :warning: - Proceed with caution
-- :x: - Not Recommended
+- :x: - Not recommended

 ### Common Customizations

 - `config.overlayScale` to adjust the overlay size - typically between 80% and 120% (default is `100`).
 - `config.titleBannerText` to adjust the title banner text (default is `PENALTIES`).
-- `config.titleBannerBackgroundColor` and `titleBannerForegroundColor` set the title banner box background and text colors respectively.
+- `config.titleBannerBackgroundColor` and `titleBannerForegroundColor` set the title banner box background and text colors, respectively.

 > [!WARNING]
 > Changes to `config.js` require a page refresh to take effect.